aaronrancsik/prismedia/README.md

   --nfo=STRING  Configure a specific nfo file to set options for the video.
-                By default Prismedia search a .txt based on video name See nfo_example.txt for more details -h --help  Show this help.
+                By default Prismedia search a .txt based on video name See nfo_example.txt for more details --platform=STRING  List of platform(s) to upload to, comma separated.
+                     Supported platforms are youtube and peertube (default is both) -h --help  Show this help.
   --version  Show version.